 - The aerial extent of streamers is the active deterrent of a streamer line.
 It acts as a 'scare-crow' keeping birds from reaching baited hooks.
 Aerial extent is achieved through a combination of the height of the attachment point to the vessel, the drag caused by a towed object or the overall length of the line, and the overall weight of the materials making up the streamer line.
-Maximising aerial extent also reduces the chances of tangles with the fishing line (Melvin et al., 2010).
+Maximizing aerial extent also reduces the chances of tangles with the fishing line (Melvin et al., 2010).
 The aerial extent of a streamer line should protect baited hooks until they sink beyond the access of both shallow and deeper diving birds (~10 m).
-Without weighted branchlines this distance has been shown to be well beyond a reasonably achievable aerial extent (Melvin et al. 2010).
-For this reason it is critical that branchlines are appropriately weighted to sink within the aerial extent because this is the critical section that protects against seabird attacks. - A single streamer line must be placed directly above, or to windward, of baited hooks to be effective.
-In crosswinds, the attachment point and backbone of the streamer lines should be adjusted to windward in such a way that individual streamers extend over baited hooks as they sink.
-Two or more streamer lines placed on either side of the water entry point of baited hooks will protect them in all wind conditions. - In high seas pelagic longline fisheries, bait-casting machines are commonly used.
-They serve to uncoil the latter 10 m of long branchlines and deliver each baited hook beyond the wake where, if cast properly, they sink faster.
-In order to protect bait from bird attacks, baited hooks must either land beneath streamers or between the wake and the streamers of the streamer line.
-If two streamer lines are used, baited hooks should land between them.
-Failure to align streamer lines with bait tossed via a bait-casting machine can have devastating results (Melvin and Walker, 2008). - The attachment point to the vessel must be strong and should be adjustable.
-It must support the drag necessary to create an aerial extent of 100 m or more.
+Without weighted branch lines this distance has been shown to be well beyond a reasonably achievable aerial extent (Melvin et al., 2010).
+For this reason it is critical that branch lines are appropriately weighted to sink within the aerial extent because this is the critical section that protects against seabird attacks. - A single streamer line must be placed to leeward of baited hooks to prevent entanglements with branch lines.
+In crosswinds, the attachment point and backbone of the streamer lines should be adjusted to leeward in such a way that foraging birds, which typically approach from windward, are deterred from attacking baited hooks as they sink.
+A single bird-scaring line using either long and short streamers, or short streamers only, has been found effective on vessels under 35 m total length (Domingo et al., 2011; Gianuca et al., 2011). - The attachment point to the vessel must be strong and should be adjustable.
+It must support the drag necessary to create an aerial extent of 75 m or more.
 It also must be able to withstand the sudden tension should a float or debris foul on a streamer line.
-Davits, that can position a pole and streamer line outboard of the baited hook delivery point, are essential to effective use of streamer lines in situations where baited hooks are delivered outside the wake, as with casting machines. - Streamers should be a bright colour, such as safety orange or fluorescent green, and should extend from the backbone of the streamer line to the water in the absence of wind or swell as recommended by CCAMLR.
-Yokota et al. (2008) report that Japanese fishermen prefer 'light' streamer lines with short streamers (1 m or less).
-Their research conducted in the North Pacific indicated that light lines may be more effective in reducing bait-take by Laysan albatrosses than conventional streamer lines.
-It is difficult to interpret and compare bycatch rates reported in this study with other studies, as estimates presented by Yokota et al. (2008) were adjusted to account for seabird abundance, rather than being presented in birds/1000 hooks, which is a recognised standard measure.
-For this reason, further evidence in support of the efficacy of light streamer lines is required.
+Davits, that can position a pole and streamer line outboard of the baited hook delivery point, are essential to effective use of streamer lines in situations where baited hooks are delivered outside the wake. - Streamers should be a bright colour, such as safety orange or fluorescent green and made of lightweight materials.